tsantalis/RefactoringMiner/documentation/mcp.md

 Intent validation is structural evidence, not a behavior-preservation proof.
 A `matched` result means RefactoringMiner detected a structural refactoring matching the requested type and filters.
 It does not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.

 Use test results, review, specifications, or domain-specific checks as complementary evidence.
-PurityChecker can become a useful companion for the subset of refactoring types it supports, but default MCP validation does not run PurityChecker in v1.1.
+PurityChecker can become a useful companion for the subset of refactoring types it supports, but default MCP validation does not run PurityChecker in this release.

 Deferred features include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, and PurityChecker-backed validation results.

+## Troubleshooting

+- If a returned WebDiff URL refuses the connection, confirm the MCP client session that started it is still running.
+For manual inspection, use the direct `diff` CLI instead.
+- If port `6789` is already in use, call the MCP browser tool with another `port` value, or stop the existing local WebDiff process.
+- If pull-request tools fail on a private repository or after many calls, configure `OAuthToken` through the environment, JVM system property, or `github-oauth.properties`.
+- If file-content validation returns `missing` for tiny snippets, retry with complete parseable Java compilation units so RefactoringMiner can build a full model.